 DMCA: The Digital Millennium Copyright Act.
 Introduction On October 12, 1998, Congress passed the Digital Millennium Copyright Act (DMCA).

 Google, case where actress Cindy Sue Garcia sued Google for not removing a YouTube video in which… Court rulings and “bad actors” plague orphan works roundtables While reviewing my notes from last week’s orphan works roundtables, it is clear that some rights holders were still stinging from the results of two recent court rulings—the HathiTrust and Google Book Search decisions.
 In both of these decisions the… Digital Rights Management (DRM) & Libraries.
-DRM: A Brief Introduction The purpose of DRM technology is to control access to, track and limit uses of digital works.
+Digital rights management (DRM) technology controls how digital information resources, including media, can be accessed, copied, distributed, reformatted, or otherwise changed.

 Who holds the copyright to works created by teachers or librarians?
 Short answer: In general, when employees create works as a condition of employment, the copyright holder is the employer.
 As a school librarian or teacher, you create works all the time—lesson plans, finding tools, and so on—fairly independently, without specific conditions established by the school.
 If you are developing a syllabus, the school generally does not specify what to write or how long or detailed the syllabus should be, as would be the case in a “work for hire” situation (see box at the end).
 Carol Simpson.
 Taking the Mystery Out of Copyright.
 Skip navigation Library of Congress Teachers Suggestions enabled.